jean-francoisgiraud/DigitalCertificationServices/README.md

 [Google Sites](https://sites.google.com/site/8289468canadainc)

 # Services
-We can provide technical support and manage your demonstration of regulatory compliance (means of compliance), crypto-currencies, smart-contract, blockchain needs.
+We provide technical support and manage demonstration of regulatory compliance (means of compliance), crypto-currencies, smart-contract, blockchain needs.
 Digital Certification Services (DCS).
-Replacing analog paper certifications for applications such as regulatory compliance and quality assurance in industry (specialising in aerospace).
+Replacing analog paper wet-ink certifications with digitaly signed and encripted blockchain for applications such as regulatory compliance, quality management and assurance.
 Witnessing, auditing, certifying (Oracle) with a transparent and incorruptible blockchain decentralised digital ledger of transactions that can be programmed to record proof of compliance to requirements.

 Payments: